Haralson County School District

 The Haralson County School District is a public school district in Haralson County, Georgia, United States, based in Tallapoosa.
+The district includes all of the county except for areas in Bremen.
 It serves the communities of Buchanan, Tallapoosa, and Waco.

+The Haralson County portion of Temple is in the district.
+As of 2020 no residents lived in that portion of Temple.

 Schools

 The Haralson County School District has four elementary schools, one middle school, and one high school.